softerfish/seekandwatch/README.md

 📊 Tautulli Power-Ups: Embeds your server stats directly in the dashboard.
 Visualize trends, top users, and play counts without switching apps.

-⚡ Actionable Recommendations: Don't just find a movie—request it.
+⚡ Actionable Recommendations: Don't just find a movie —> request it.
 Fully integrated with Overseerr & Jellyseerr for instant one-click downloads.

 🕵️‍♂️ Advanced Filtering: Filter recommendations by what's actually available on your streaming services (Netflix, Disney+, etc.), specific genres, or minimum ratings.